jwuensche/enkei/README.md

     > We create new cairo surface for separate animation steps, this leads to
     > more effort in copying but guarantees a linear progression in the
     > animation.
 We would best change this to only apply a certain level of
     > alpha to the image at each step halving the copy effort.
-But this leads
-    > with simple scaling to a skew in the animation rate.
-Looking for good
-    > ideas for this right now.

 - [ ] Allow setting of wallpapers via IPC